Hybrid Exchange Measurement-Based Qubit Operations in Semiconductor Double Quantum Dot Qubits: Introduction

 This paper is organized as follows, firstly the ingredients of cluster state MBQC exploited by one of our proposals are introduced in Sec.~\ref{sec:MBQC}.
 Then, our first hybrid exchange-MBQC control scheme is given in Sec.~\ref{sec:Hybrid}, followed by the second protocol employing entangling measurements in Sec.~\ref{sec:Quantum Bus}.
-In Sec.~\ref{sec:CurveMeas} the methods of qubit measurement are discussed, then lastly the results are summarized in Sec.\ref{sec:Discussion}.
+In Sec.~\ref{sec:CurveMeas} the methods of qubit measurement are discussed and in Sec.~\ref{sec:leak} the protection of the protocols to leakage is discussed.
+Then, lastly, the results are summarized in Sec.\ref{sec:Discussion}.